givanse/broccoli-babel-examples/es6-modules/README.md

 * imports
 * unit tests

-Its meant to be the starting point of real projects.
+Its meant to be the starting point of ambitious projects.

 ## Install dependencies: